-So what is Plant-based Tips & Tricks all about?
 Today it has become quite trendy to go vegan.
 Even if initially the vegan movement started out as an animal rights movement, today people are going plant-based for all kinds of reasons.
 More and more people decide to go plant-based for health and environmental reasons.
-This is a diet, that has been shown to treat and reverse heart disease and to decrease all-cause mortality.
-The plant-based diet is the most environmentally friendly diet and the only diet that can sustain our growing population while producing the least green-house gas emissions, taking up the least land and freshwater.
-The plant-based diet is the future and here you can find everything you need to know, about whole-food plant-based cooking, all the recipes, tips, and tricks, to prepare simple, quick, cheap, delicious and nutritious meals.
+This is a diet, that has been shown to treat and reverse heart disease and to significantly decrease all-cause mortality.
+The plant-based diet is the most environmentally friendly diet.
+It is the only diet that can sustain our growing population while producing the least greenhouse gas emissions.
+It also takes up the least land and freshwater.
+The plant-based diet is the future and here you can find everything you need to know, about whole-food plant-based cooking.
+Here you can find all the recipes, tips, and tricks, you need to prepare simple, quick, cheap, delicious and nutritious meals.
 But is a plant-based diet also vegan?

 Veganism is not a diet

 When I refer to the plant-based diet, I am talking about a whole food plant-based diet.
 That is a diet, which actually focuses on plants in their whole food form, as close to the form in which they have grown.
 So this blog is all about making foods taste good from scratch, with whole foods, no additives or taste enhancers.
 As a Plant-based Nutrition graduate, I also decided to remove all processed fats from my kitchen, so I don’t use any oils.
 I do use nut and seed butter.
 If a food has been mechanically processed (eg. ground), but none of its components have been removed or added artificially, it is still considered a whole food.
 Why is that so important?
 Nut and seed butter, for example, contain the fiber and the nutrients that came with the seed or the nut, whereas the oils are stripped of everything else until there is just 100% fat.
 It’s a processed food, so we avoid it, like all other processed foods, just like table sugar for example.
 I will cover this topic in-depth in the near future, so make sure you subscribe if you don’t want to miss out.

-If there is something I dislike about the food blogs today, is there are many processed ingredients (that’s not cooking!).
-There are also a lot of exotic or pricey ingredients and those looooong lists of things you need and steps to do to get things done.
+If there is something I dislike about the food blogs today, are all the processed ingredients (that’s not cooking!).
+There are also a lot of exotic or pricey ingredients.
+And of course those looooong lists of things you need and steps to do to get things done.
 Many of those steps and even ingredients are completely redundant and are making your life harder.
 Not to mention pages of life stories before the recipe even begins.
 As an engineer, it’s in my nature to optimize things, so I am here to make your life easy.
-I divided this blog into three main categories: blogs, tips & tricks, and recipes, so you know exactly what to expect.
+I divided this blog into three main categories: articles, tips & tricks, and recipes, so you know exactly what to expect.
 No love stories in the recipe category.

 Comments and discussion

 Below every article, there is a comment section.
-Please don’t be shy, comment if you agree or disagree with what I wrote if you tried out a recipe, a tip or a trick.
+Please don’t be shy.
+Comment if you agree or disagree with what I wrote or if you tried out a recipe, a tip or a trick.
 You can also comment just to say hi and tell me which part of the world are you coming from.
 After all, this blog is for you and I hope you enjoy it!
 Thanks for sticking until the end of this post, have a lovely day.

 Sign up here if you don’t want to miss out on the best Plant-based Recipes, Tips & Tricks